Attention, not scale, drives human-AI alignment in multimodal language prediction: Methods

+The gathering of human eye tracking data was done via the Gorilla eye tracking tool (version 2.0).
+This WebGazer-based tool achieved calibration accuracies within 100-150 pixels (approximately 2° of visual angle) and mean validation errors of less than 1° of visual angle across participants.
+The collected data, sampled at a rate of 60 Hz, was individually stored in an Excel file for each video-clip and each participant.
+To ensure reliability, calibration was performed three times during the experiment: before practice trials, after practice trials, and during the halfway break.

+To isolate the contribution of visual and auditory information to predictability judgments (and eyegaze), we conducted an additional follow-up study with 100 participants.
+The procedure matched the main experiment, but all video clips were presented without audio.
+Participants viewed the same 6-second clips and were asked to rate the relevance of the visual information alone for predicting the target word on the same 0-100 scale.
+This allowed us to establish a baseline for purely visual predictability and compare it to the full audiovisual condition.
+Eye tracking data was collected using the same methodology as the main study.
+Importantly, this visual-only condition resulted in a lower human ceiling for eyetracking-attention overlap (mean inter-human correlation $\rho$ = 0.21 compared to $\rho$ = 0.32 in the audiovisual condition), indicating greater variability in how participants interpreted purely visual cues.
+This difference provided a baseline for evaluating how models integrate unimodal versus multimodal information.

-LLaMA's unimodal version encodes and processes the textual input.
+In the unimodal paradigm, LLaMA encodes and processes the textual input.
 A softmax over the next-word logits was computed for all labels in the movie.
 Logits are essentially the raw predictions that the model generates for the upcoming word, before they are converted into a more interpretable form, such as probabilities, through the softmax function.
 These logits were obtained by slightly altering the model's `forward' method and indexing into the final word logits.
-For the multimodal version, the textual input was processed by the frozen LLaMA model, whereas the visual (frame-by-frame) information was sent to the adapter layer.
+In the multimodal paradigm, the textual input was processed by the frozen LLaMA model, whereas the visual (frame-by-frame) information was sent to the adapter layer.
 LLaMA adapter uses a CLIP-based encoding for the visual information and then projects this encoding into an embedding space that can be processed by LLaMA.
 Again, predictability scores were extracted by computing a softmax over the next-word's logits for all labels in the movie, obtained from the model's `forward' method.
+A potentially confounding factor is that the adapter layer is itself fine-tuned—while the original LLaMA weights remain frozen—on a large instruction-following corpus that pairs CLIP image embeddings with chat-style prompts and textual answers, so part of the multimodal gain may reflect this additional instruction-tuning rather than visual grounding alone.